Journey into the heart of the Australian landscape

 Join us as we hike two beautiful sections of the Larapinta Trail in Tjoritja, the West MacDonnell Ranges and enjoy stunning natural beauty, expansive desert views, beautiful gorges and pristine waterholes.

-Accommodation: 3 nights camping under the stars, 1 night in a 4.5-star hotel in Alice Springs
+3 nights camping under the stars in tents (supplied), 1 night in a 4.5-star hotel in Alice Springs

 This 5-day Larapinta Adventure is designed to give you: